 - Detailed: 1,200 words or more.

-- Relevant: This is a niche blog.
+- Relevant: This is a niche publication.
 In this regard, we only accept articles about usability, user experience, user interface, conversion and related fields.
 If you are not sure whether the topic of your article is suitable, we suggest visiting the start here page to fully understand what UsabilityGeek is all about.
 Another important requirement is that your article must give good advice.
 This means that while we do accept (and encourage) authors to challenge accepted principles, this must be done in a constructive manner using well-researched and balanced arguments.

 - Of a high quality: Please do not send us generic, low quality articles whose sole objective is to get links.
 Also, please avoid writing articles about topics that are no longer relevant or have been thoroughly discussed on other websites.
 Last but not least, please make sure to have your article proofread and checked for grammatical errors before submitting it to us.

 - Linked to external sites: Each article must have at least 4 outgoing links to reference work that has already been conducted by someone else.
 There is no maximum limit on the number of times you link to articles on UsabilityGeek.com or external sites.
-Appropriate citations give due credit to other authors, avoid repetition of content that is already published elsewhere and serve as a benefit for readers who want to read more about something that is being mentioned without distracting others who don’t.
+Appropriate citations give due credit to other authors, avoid repetition of content that is already published elsewhere and serve as a benefit for readers who want to read more about something that is being mentioned without distracting others who do not.
 That being said, we are very strict with regards to the quality of such outgoing links and the anchor text that is used to link to them.
 In addition to this, we do not accept affiliate or referral links within articles.
 We also do not accept links to sites that redirect to other sites when clicked upon.

 - Original: We do not publish copied, re-hashed or content that is similar to content that has already been published.
 Your article needs to pass our plagiarism-checking mechanisms, which consist of a combination of automated tools and manual checking.